stast1/hassio-bluetti-bt/README.md

 ### Upgrade Guidance
 No configuration changes required.
 A simple reload (or restart) applies the new behavior.
 Persistent connection mode is now recommended if you prefer faster recovery after power cycles.

+## fork.3 Changes

+Added AC2P support.
+Sensors only, no controls.